curran/d3-component/README.md

 <a href="#component" name="component">#</a> <b>component</b>(<i>tagName</i>[, <i>className</i>])

 Creates a new component generator that manages and renders into DOM elements of the specified *tagName*.

 Optionally, you may specify a *className*, which will determine the value of the `class` attribute on the DOM elements managed.

 <a href="#component_render" name="component_render" >#</a> <i>component</i>.<b>render</b>([<i>function</i>])

 Sets the render function of this component generator to the specified *function*.

-This function will be invoked for each instance of the component, passing the following arguments:
+This *function* will be invoked for each instance of the component with the following arguments:

- * *selection* a D3 selection that contains a single DOM element
+ * *selection* A D3 selection that contains a single DOM element.
- * *props* the object that determines what will be rendered
+ * *props* Properties passed in from outside the component.
- * *state* the current local state of the component
+ * *state* The current local state of the component.

-**Note:** The value of the *state* argument will be an empty object unless *setState* was invoked inside the `[create](#component_create)` lifecycle hook.
+The value of the *state* argument will be an empty object unless *setState* was invoked inside the **[create](#component_create)** lifecycle hook.

 For example, here we define a component that creates an `<h1>` and sets its text.